jamijam/etheruby/README.md

 If you want to help this project, please check the opened issues on Github, fork this repo, fix the issue and do a pull request here.
 Do not mess with the version of the gem, I'll handle it.

-If you don't want to get involved in the developpement of Etheruby buy you want to help, I love beers and pizza, and I love Ethers.
+If you don't want to get involved in the developpement of Etheruby but you want to help, I love beers and pizza, and I love Ethers.
 Here is my Ethereum address : `0x5124e63dec9acc65203ea8e5f98d4d151c39889f`